Achille Talon: Characters

 Achille Talon is a bourgeois who likes to think he's an eloquent (others say voluble) intellectual.
 He is vain to the extent that he builds a giant statue of himself in his front garden and desperately tries to get on the good side of the local gentry.
 That being said, Achille Talon is a gentleman, an intrepid traveler and an animal lover.
 He values etiquette and sometimes resorts to activism (e.g., pro peace or against pollution) or inventions.
 He is often at odds with his neighbour Hilarion Lefuneste, who loves to argue too.
 (In French, le funeste means "the grievous/fateful one" suggesting any dealings with him will have negative consequences.)

 A man in his forties, Achille is single and lives at home with his parents.
 His father, Alambic Dieudonné Corydon Talon, is a beer-fanatic, while his mother, unnamed but always "maman", is a strong, earthy, loving bourgeois housewife.
 He never tires of the attentions of the aristocratic Virgule de Guillemets, who brings sophistication to his life.

-Achille Talon can be courageous and magnanimous, a protector of animals and ever vigilant guardian of proper etiquette, so much so that he fights with an author of an etiquette book — over which of them has the honour of giving the right of way.
-He is a patron of the arts (as long as he is the one portrayed) and briefly a wise, though ostensibly tyrannical, head of state.
+Achille Talon is courageous and magnanimous, protector of animals, and a vigilant guardian of etiquette.
+He patronizes arts (as long as he is the one portrayed) and is a wise, though ostensibly tyrannical, head of state.